jamal7x7/my-portfolio/src/posts/how-iavascript-works-08-oop.md

 ### OOP vs FP

-Data + behaviors(what the programme can do) are the two principal component of every programme, to organise this program we have two approches:
+Data + behaviors(what the programme can do) are the two principal component of every programme, to organise this program we have two approches or two paradigms:

-OOP : fusing data + behaviors in a single location called _object_(Java)
+OOP : fusing ,packaging and bundling coherent data + behaviors in a single location called _object_(Java), so we wont waist time and energy chasing and hunting down the wright functionality or the desired data sprinkeled here and there in a multitude of places.
 FP: data and behaviors should be keept separed for clearity (scheme)

 lucky for us we can do both using javascript(java + scheme), since it is a multi-paradigm programming language,so based in our problem we can choose the apropriete technic to write a good solution.